"delightfully blessed with a light bubbling tenor and an appealing presence, just what any Prince Charming needs"

 "tenor Liam Bonthrone is a standout."

-Scottish tenor Liam Bonthrone is a member of the Opera Studio at the Bayerische Staatsoper, in Munich.
-Roles in the 2022/2023 season include; Rustighello (Lucrezia Borgia), Brighella (Ariadne auf Naxos), Ein Junger Seemann (Tristan und Isolde), Eurimaco/Pisandro (Il ritorno d’Ulisse in Patria), Un Lampionaio (Manon Lescaut), Edler I (Lohengrin), Pasek (Cunning Little Vixen), Player 2 (Hamlet) and Bedienter (Lear).
+Scottish tenor Liam Bonthrone joined the Opera Studio of the Bayerische Staatsoper, in Munich, in the 22/23 season where roles included Rustighello (Lucrezia Borgia), Brighella (Ariadne auf Naxos), Ein Junger Seemann (Tristan und Isolde), Eurimaco/Pisandro (Il ritorno d’Ulisse in Patria), Un Lampionaio (Manon Lescaut), Edler I (Lohengrin), Pasek (Cunning Little Vixen), Player 2 (Hamlet) and Bedienter (Lear).

-As a concert soloist, performances include Handel Messiah and Samson, Mendelssohn Elijah, Mozart Requiem and Mass in C minor, Bach Christmas Oratorio, St John Passion, Haydn The Creation, Finzi For St. Cecilia and MacMillan All the hills and vales along.
-He also appeared in various roles in the ensemble for Bernstein’s Candide, with the London Symphony Orchestra, conducted by Marin Alsop, in the Barbican Centre.
+As a concert soloist, performances include Handel Messiah and Samson, Mendelssohn Elijah, Mozart Requiem and Mass in C minor, Bach Christmas Oratorio, St John Passion, Haydn The Creation, Finzi for St. Cecilia and MacMillan All the Hills and Vales Along.
+He also appeared in various roles in the ensemble for Bernstein’s Candide, with the London Symphony Orchestra, conducted by Marin Alsop, at the Barbican Centre.

 This biography is for information only and should not be reproduced.

 Some of [the singing] is excellent.
 High-flying tenor Liam Bonthrone has all the notes for Count Almaviva and can get around the coloratura with the best of them.

 ‘Tenor Liam Bonthrone had all the high notes for Count Almaviva while his ability to negotiate Rossini’s florid writing was impressive.’

 Royal Academy of Music, November 2021